 MOTHER'S helpers then fitted the air intake on their pump with a rudimentary cleaner made of a plastic "butter tub" filled with some scrap furnace filter material (a foam rubber sponge would have worked just about as well).

-The tanks were fastened together with a wooden "yoke" (see illustration) bolted together on all four corners with threaded rod.
+The tanks were fastened together with a wooden "yoke" (see diagram in the Image Gallery) bolted together on all four corners with threaded rod.
 This yoke also serves as a mount for the finished compressor's air pump, drive motor, and other hardware.

 On one of the pressure tanks (it really doesn't matter which) a half-inch hole was drilled as an air outlet and a half-inch pipe fitting silver-soldered into the opening.
 Then Burkholder and Smyers securely coupled on an "air compressor tank manifold with super-seal ball-valve outlet and built-in safety valve" which they purchased at a local hardware store.